gvwilson/sdxjs/file-backup/index.md

 ## How can we back up files?

-Many files don't change after they're created, or only change very slowly.
+Many files only change occasionally after they're created, or not at all.
-It would be wasteful for a version control system to copy them all each time the user wanted to save a snapshot of a project, so instead our tool will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is a hash of the file's contents.
+It would be wasteful for a version control system to make copies each time the user wanted to save a snapshot of a project, so instead our tool will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is a hash of the file's contents.